 Break a Pileup

-The key to breaking a pileup is listening and learning - before you call.
+The key to breaking a pileup is listening and learning - before we call.

-Unless you can hear the DX station and hear them well enough to tell exactly what they’re doing, there’s no point calling.
-And once you can hear the DX station well, you need to determine where they are listening.
+Unless we can hear the DX station and hear them well enough to tell exactly what they’re doing, there’s no point calling.
+And once we can hear the DX station well, we need to determine where they are listening.
 This is easy if they are operating simplex.
 But, more than likely, for any reasonably sized pile-up, they will be operating split.

 Many modern transceivers allow listening on two frequencies at the same time, so the next step will be easy: listen to the DX station on their transmitting frequency and find the station they’re working on their receiving frequency.

-Depending on propagation however, you may not be able to hear who the DX station is coming back to, so keep listening and tuning - you’ll eventually determine whether the DX station is staying in one spot or tuning around in the pileup.
-Of course, the best frequency to be when you start calling is on the exact spot where the DX station was listening for their last contact.
+Depending on propagation however, we may not be able to hear who the DX station is coming back to, so keep listening and tuning - we’ll eventually determine whether the DX station is staying in one spot or tuning around in the pileup.
+Of course, the best frequency to be on when we start calling is on the exact spot where the DX station was listening for their last contact.

 Only then is it time to call.
-BTW, if you need to tune up your amplifier, move somewhere else before doing so.
+BTW, if we need to tune up our amplifier, we should move somewhere else before doing so.

-Give your full call sign - then go back to listening.
-Sometimes you’ll need to repeat this cycle two or three times.
-Once the DX station comes back to someone, there's no sense continuing to call - unless the station called is you.
+Give our full call sign - then go back to listening.
+Sometimes we’ll need to repeat this cycle two or three times.
+Once the DX station comes back to someone, there's no sense continuing to call - unless the station called is us.

-And even if you start calling, don't stop listening.
+And even if we start calling, don't stop listening.

 Who is the DX station working?
 Stations in your area, or another continent?
 Perhaps they’re working callers from all over.
 Listen closely.